prezi/gradle-haxe-plugin/README.md

 	+- build.gradle
 	+- settings.gradle

-Then you can do this in `project-b`:
+Then you can do this in `project-b/build.gradle`:

 	dependencies {
-		runtime project(path: "project-a", configuration: "runtime")
+		runtime project(path: ":project-a", configuration: "runtime")
 	}

 If you build `project-b` only, it will run the required tasks from `project-a` as well.